juhasev/sample-ninja-help/dynamic-profiling-page.md

 ## Dynamic Profiling

-Dynamic Profiling allows for panel hydration in real time, without having to resort to additional profiling surveys.
-Dynamic profiling activates everytime panelists get 'Terminated' or come back as a 'Completed' from a survey project.
+With **Dynamic Profiling** you can populate **Data Variables** automatically without having to run resort to additional update surveys.
+Dynamic profiling activates everytime panelists get terminated (profile, quota) or come back as a completed from a survey project.
+The **Dynamic Profiling** can also be enabled in the **Member App** settings.
+When enabled your panelist can complete **Dynamic Profiling** questions at any time they want.

-> **Dynamic Profiling** is in the process of being improved further, allowing for enhanced panel efficiency.
-These improvements will bring **Dynamic Profiling** to the Member's App as well as the Registration Survey password confirmation page.
-'Aggressive' profiling options will also be added, which will automatically reach out to selected panelists to collect more missing variable data.
+### Dynamic Profiling master settings
+Let's you control whether **Sub Panel** is included in the **Dynamic Profiling**, adjust the compensation for each question and set daily question limits.

+> Make sure that your daily question limit is set correctly and in the manner that **Minimum points to redeem** -setting is higher than panelist's daily maximum earnings from answering to the Dynamic Profiling questions.
+The reason is simple: you do not want panelists to create an account and walk out with a rewards without completing a single survey.
+You can set the **Minimum points to redeem** in each **Sub Panel** settings.

+### Answer frequency
+General indicator of the answer frequency for the selected period.

+### Filter
+Click on the filter button to set time limit how far back you want to look in terms of data variable usage / usage frequency / answers provided.

-### Data Variable Usage in Projects
+### Data Variable list columns

+#### Name
+This column display the variable name and whether the dynamic profiling has been enabled.

+#### Settings
+This column indicates
+- Priority of dynamic profiling
+- Refresh interval (ask question again)
+- Any warnings such as missing translations

+#### Usage in projects
-This tab displays all variables that are being used in either 'Project Qualifications' or 'Quotas'.
-The list is always sorted by the most frequently used variable.
-The frequency is indicated as an usage percentage, compared to the most frequently used variable.
+This tab displays all variables that are being used in either **Project Qualifications** or in **Sample Balancing**.
+The list is by default sorted by the most frequently used variable.
+The frequency is indicated as a progress bar which is calculated comparing the variable to the most used variable.
 The X multiplier indicates how many projects have used this variable in the selected reporting period.
-Use the sub panel selector to see how different **Sub Panels** are being targeted and how their variable hydration corresponds to the targeting.

-The second half indicates current hydration percentages and where **Dynamic Profiling** is enabled **Priority** will also be shown.
+#### Hydration
+This column displays the current hydration percent in percent % out of the subscribed **Sub Panel** members.

+#### Actions
-> Click on the database icon to enable **Dynamic Profiling** when a variable is missing.
+Click on the gear icon to bring up **Dynamic Profiling Settings** for the variable.

-> Click on the **dots** -button to display additional actions for each **Data Variable**; such as usage / age stats or if you would like to edit the data variable.
+Click on the **dots** -button to display additional actions for each **Data Variable**.
+Edit variable button let's you convenienty add any missing translation to the variables.
+You can also pull up the data variable statistics from this menu without having to go back **Data Variables**

-### Unused Variables
-This list contains variables that have not been used for the selected reporting period and sub panels.

-> Consider using these variables to improve Sampling Efficiency or to delete them.